What is content marketing?

 4. Build a content calendar

 So, you have studied the market and decided what content and on which platforms you will promote.
-The next step is to create your personal brand content calendar.
+The next step is to create your personal brand content calendar, which is crucial for effectively managing your content strategy.

 When drawing up a content plan, be sure to consider the days of the week (for example, your audience might be busy on Sunday afternoon).
 With time, you will figure out the best time for them to receive content.